tazjin/democrify/README.md

 A Mac application for democratic handling of music at parties, using libspotify.

+## Download

+A first binary release is available at http://klaud.tazj.in/N6Ex

 ## Building

 Building this project should be pretty straightforward.